 Grid Rule Case Study #2 – this hearing report describes the case of a 51 year old male who previously worked in a warehouse and at a truck dock.
 He was diagnosed with congestive heart failure and by the time he started receiving treatment his heart muscle was permanently damaged, he had suffered kidney damage, he had developed diabetes and hypertension.
 The judge approved this case based on Grid Rule 201.14.

-Grid Rules Case Study #3 - this hearing report describes the case of a 58 year old male with a 9th grade education and past work as a traffic control flagger and underground pipe installer.
-He alleges disability based on uncontrolled diabetes, uncontrolled hypertension, arthritis in his knee and depression.
-The attorney argued that Grid Rule 202.01 applied.
+Grid Rules Case Study #4 – this hearing report describes the case of a 50+ year old male with a high school education and past work as a cylinder press operator.
+He alleged disability based on hip and back pain arising from a bi-lateral hip replacement, cervical pain and migraine headaches.
+I was successful in arguing that Grid Rule 201.14 applied.

 Grid Rules Case Study #5 – this hearing report describes the case of a 58 year old male with a college education and post work as an airline flight control manager.
 He is a 100% disabled veteran and has had multiple back surgeries, rotator cuff surgery and has been place on long term pain management.
 He was declared disabled based on Grid Rule 202.06.

 Grid Rules Case Study #6 – 54 year old male with chronic respiratory impairment, non-functional right hand, chronic low back pain and anxiety

 Grid Rules Case Study #7 – 64 year old female with compression fractures of her spine and spondylolisthesis, approved per Grid Rule 202.06.
 Attorney’s pre-hearing brief included in case study.

 Grid Rules Case Study #8 – 54 year old male with severe degenerative disc disease, approved per Grid Rule 201.14.